CanePlayz/PrimeNumbersReport/Readme.md

 # What is this project about?

-A simple tool which lets you calculate all prime numbers up to a given number.
+I've created a simple tool which lets you calculate all prime numbers up to a given number.
 It uses four different algorithms and generates a report to compare the performance of each algorithm.

 # Which algorithms are used?